agschwender/pilbox/README.rst

    -  *x,y*: Custom center point position ratio, e.g. 0.0,0.75

 -  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
+-  *prog*: Enable progressive output, only relevant to JPEGs
 -  *q*: The quality (1-100) used to save the image, only relevant to JPEGs
 -  *prog:* Progressive image saving.